marchantweb/vue-ricochet/docs/docs/guide/README.md

 **Vue Ricochet is in alpha release**, and is likely to have breaking changes as development progresses.
 It is not recommended to use it in production applications at this time.
 :::

+### Why "Ricochet"?

+I often found myself describing what I do for work in creative programming as _"bouncing things around the screen"_, so the name Vue Ricochet seemed appropriate.

 ## How It Works

 At a surface level, Vue Ricochet wraps groups of DOM elements in a parent container, and then applies absolute positioning to those elements.
 It takes a shape generator function and any passed parameters, and uses the output to determine where to position elements on the X/Y axis.